Does Facebook pay for views? Yes, it does. Just like other social media platforms, you can monetize your videos on Facebook.

 As a Facebook user who is interested in monetizing your Facebook page and videos, it is necessary to pay attention to things that will position your page and videos better.

-One of such details is maintaining authentic content on your page.
+One of such detail is maintaining authentic content on your page.